Golf-Bland, Henley share halfway lead at U.S. Open | Sports-Games

 Golf-Bland, Henley share halfway lead at U.S. Open

-Pre-championship favourite Jon Rahm (70) stayed in touch, two back with double Masters champion Bubba Watson (67), but major specialist Brooks Koepka slipped five behind with a 73.
-Koepka was on the same score as defending champion Bryson DeChambeau, with whom he has been engaged in a feud since the PGA Championship.
+Pre-championship favorite Jon Rahm (70) stayed in touch, two back with double Masters champion Bubba Watson (67), but major specialist Brooks Koepka slipped five behind with a 73.
+Koepka, the 2017 and 2018 winner, was equal 13th with defending champion Bryson DeChambeau, with whom he has been engaged in a feud since the PGA Championship.

 They narrowly avoided being automatically paired for the third round.
 Leaders Henley and Bland share in common a relative lack of length, but have more than made up for that with accuracy, largely avoiding the rough that is punishing in places.

 They went about their work in peace and quiet, with the vast majority of the galleries following more glamorous names elsewhere.
-Indeed, just a couple of dozen people were at the picturesque fourth hole when Henley played through in the afternoon, the silence punctuated only by someone whooping loudly from a very close paraglider skirting the hole on the edge of the Pacific.
+Indeed, just a couple of dozen people were at the picturesque fourth hole when Henley played through in the afternoon, the silence punctuated only by someone whooping loudly from a very close paraglider skirting the hole perched on a cliff above the Pacific.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)